Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Introduction

 \section{Introduction}

-Let $f:\Cx\to\Chat$ be a meromorphic function.
+Let $f:\Cx\to\Chat$ be a meromorphic function, where $\Chat := \Cx\cup\{\infty\}$ denotes the Riemann sphere.
 The study of its iterates, undertaken first by Fatou and Julia in the 1920s, comprises the area of \textit{complex dynamics} -- a field of research that has been increasingly active since the latter half of the XX\textsuperscript{th} century.
 The \textit{Fatou set} of $f$, defined as

-is known to be the set of ``regular'' dynamics, and its components, called \textit{Fatou components}, are mapped into one another by $f$.
-The manner of such mapping separates Fatou components into two kinds -- those that are eventually mapped to a cycle are called \textit{(pre)periodic components}, and those that are not are \textit{wandering domains}.
+is known to be the set of ``regular'' dynamics, and its connected components, called \textit{Fatou components}, are mapped into one another by $f$.
+So, if $U\subset F(f)$ is a Fatou component of $f$, $f^n(U)$ is, for all $n\in\mathbb{N}$, contained in some Fatou component $U_n$ of $f$.
+This separates Fatou components into two kinds -- those for which there exist $n > m \geq 0$ such that $U_n = U_m$, called \textit{(pre)periodic} components, and those for which all $U_n$ are distinct, called \textit{wandering domains}.

-The internal dynamics of preperiodic components have been studied for a century, going back to Fatou and Cremer.
-It is well-known, for instance, that a periodic Fatou component falls into one of five dynamically distinct types, each type accepting a distinct topological model.
+The internal dynamics of preperiodic components have been studied for a century, going back to Fatou and Cremer (see, for instance, \cite{Ber93}).
+It is well-known, for instance, that a periodic Fatou component falls into one of five dynamically distinct types, each one having a distinct topological model.
 Studying the internal dynamics of wandering domains, on the other hand, is a far more recent undertaking.
 The first steps were taken by Bergweiler, Rippon, and Stallard in 2013 \cite{BRS13}, who described the behaviour of multiply connected wandering domains of entire functions (recall that the \textit{connectivity} of a domain $\Omega\subset \Chat$ is its number of complementary components).
-Their methods made extensive use of the peculiarities of multiply connected wandering domains of entire functions, but more recent work examined the internal dynamics of wandering domains in terms of the hyperbolic metric -- which is always an available tool when talking about Fatou components -- for both simply \cite{BEFRS19} and multiply connected wandering domains \cite{Fer21}.
+Their methods made extensive use of the geometric properties of multiply connected wandering domains of entire functions, but more recent work examined the internal dynamics of wandering domains in terms of the hyperbolic metric -- which is always an available tool when talking about Fatou components -- for both simply \cite{BEFRS19} and multiply connected \cite{Fer21} wandering domains.

 This is the point of view that we adopt in this work as well.
-The starting point is the following question: given a meromorphic function $f$ with a wandering domain $U$ and points $z, w\in U$, what happens to the sequence
+Denoting the hyperbolic metric in the hyperbolic domain $\Omega\subset\Chat$ by $d_\Omega$ (see Section \ref{sec:prelim} for the relevant definitions), the starting point is the following question: given a meromorphic function $f$ with a wandering domain $U$ and points $z, w\in U$, what happens to